abrahamcanafe/eeg-classifier/README.md

 ## Project Details

 Various classification and data exploration tasks for the EEG dataset described in this [link](https://bbci.de/competition/iv/desc_2a.pdf) using models largely based on convolutional neural networks.
-More details are discussed in the [final report](https://github.com/abrahamcanafe/eeg-classifier/blob/main/Decoding_EEG_Data_with_Deep_Learning.pdf).
+More details are discussed in the [final report](https://github.com/abrahamcanafe/eeg-classifier/blob/main/Decoding_EEG_Data_with_Deep_Learning.pdf) and the [Jupyter Notebooks](https://github.com/abrahamcanafe/eeg-classifier/tree/main/eeg-classifier).

 ## Additional Notes